EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration: Introduction

-\item The encoding at the outputs of multipliers in MAC units is examined directly to simplify the logic of the multipliers.
+\item The encoding at the outputs of multipliers in MAC units is determined in such a way that the logic of the multipliers can be simplified.
 With different encodings, the resulting logic can deviate from the traditional logic function of multipliers but lead to significantly simpler circuit implementation.
-This perspective opens up a new dimension to search for more efficient logic of MAC operations beyond existing arithmetic expressions of multiplication and addition functions to accelerate DNNs efficiently.
+This perspective opens up a new dimension to search for more efficient logic of MAC operations to accelerate DNNs efficiently beyond existing arithmetic expressions of multiplication and addition functions.

-\item The logic implementing the mapping from the inputs of the multipliers to their outputs is determined by randomly searching simple logic gates to approximate the original output values.
-The bit width of the encoded outputs is much wider than that of the original multiplier outputs.
-Therefore, the logic complexity of this mapping becomes much low due to this projection of outputs onto wide bits.
+\item The simple logic mapping from the inputs of the multipliers to their outputs is determined by Cartesian Genetic Programming (CGP) \cite{miller1997designing,miller2015cartesian} to approximate the original output values.
+The bit width of the encoded outputs is much wider than that of the original multiplier outputs, leading to a low-complexity logic mapping.

-\item The wide bits at the outputs of the encoding-based multipliers carry individual position weights, which are trained for specific neural networks to enhance inference accuracy.
-The wide bits and the corresponding position weights are used to calculate the outputs of neurons by bit-wise weighted accumulation in a MAC array.
-These outputs at neurons are in the original formats specified by the neural networks with either uniform or non-uniform quantization, so that the proposed design is compatible with existing computing systems.
+\item The wide bits at the outputs of the encoding-based multipliers carry individual position weights, which are determined by the logic circuit implementing the multiplier and the encoding.
+The wide bits and the corresponding position weights are used to calculate the outputs of MAC operations of a neuron by bit-wise weighted accumulation in a MAC array.
+These outputs are in the original two's complement formats, so that the proposed design is compatible with peripheral circuits in existing computing systems.

-\item Since the critical paths in the encoding-based MAC design become much shorter, pipelining stages in the MAC array with these simplified circuits can be reduced significantly, which can be taken advantage of to reduce the area and power consumption of the MAC array. \end{itemize}
+\item The encoding-based multipliers, characterized by fewer logic levels, in conjunction with highly parallelized bit-wise accumulators, considerably shorten the critical paths in the encoding-based MAC array design.
+Therefore, pipelining stages and intermediate registers used to store partial sums can be significantly reduced, leading to a much smaller area and lower power consumption. \end{itemize}

 The rest of the paper is structured as follows.
 Section \ref{sec:Motivation} explains the motivation of this work.
 Section \ref{sec:concept} elaborates the details of the proposed encoding-based MAC design.
 Experimental results are presented in Section \ref{sec:results} and conclusions are drawn in Section \ref{sec:conclusion}.
+All symbols used in the paper and their definitions are listed in Table \ref{tab:notations}.